YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Getting Started
 ---------------

-With a terminal emulator initiate an ssh connection to port 2222 on localhost and login with userid gtmuser, password GT.M Rocks! (including a space and an exclamation point).
+With a terminal emulator, initiate an ssh connection to port 2222 on localhost and login with userid 'gtmuser' and password 'GT.M Rocks!' (including a space and an exclamation point).
 For example, on Linux, you can use the command: ssh -p 2222 -X gtmuser@localhost to connect as user gtmuser to port 2222 on the host which is forwarded to port 22 on the guest.

 .. parsed-literal::